 Elkhorn Farms adheres to the NAGA Standard of Ethics.
 See the appropriate page to examine that standard.

 “How do we fight the antis?”By joining together, fighting the opposition and ignorance, we can continue our hunting heritage.
 NAGA, The Sportsmen’s Alliance, the NRA and other fine organizations keep us posted on issues to address.
 Join today! www.northamericangamebird.com

 How do we fight the antis?” will continue to be an issue as long as the anti-hunters and anti-animal use activists work to close us down.
 They use buzzwords that paint us in a dreadful light.
 Who wouldn’t want to oppose “puppy mills”, “live target practice” or “high fence hunting?”
 But honestly, would you want elk or wild boar running through your back yard?
 Or have your dog’s reproduction regulated?
 Or have your business mandated out of existence by the emotional connotations suggested by these terms?

 Word usage and image control is crucial today.
 We need to be as alert as possible concerning how our practices affect the impressionable public and portray the whole industry to voters.It came to our attention that the Humane Society of the US misquoted us concerning Priority Mail shipments and mortality in their recent publication about gamebird release.

-Please note that we encourage timely shipment of our birds through the use of Express Mail, and we have had very few claims using this method—only TWO claims in 2007, only one in 2009!
+Please note that we encourage timely shipment of our birds through the use of Express Mail, and we have had very few claims using this method.
 Unfortunately, anything you say can and will be used against you by unethical anti-gunners, showing once again how we need to bond together to continue our hunting heritage and game bird industry.
 So few understand the radical nature of the HSUS who fund NO animal shelters, but instead use their political deception to seek legislation against those of us who raise animals for their intended use.